-Today is International Women’s Day and I wanted to talk about 10 women in the bible.
-Women played a vital role in the bible.
-They were warriors, comforter, judges, influencer, and breaker of stereotypes.
-The Bible gave importance to the women and they were special to the god’s eye.
+Today is International Women’s Day and I wanted to talk about 10 women in the Bible.
+Women played a vital role in the Bible.
+They were warriors, comforters, judges, influencers, and breakers of stereotypes.
+The Bible gave importance to women and they were special in god’s eye.

 He created her as a companion with whom Adam could find his equal, just as the animals each had an equal female counterpart.
 God even gave Eve a job the same job He gave to Adam tending the garden and having dominion over the animals and every living thing that God had created.
 Every woman’s value is the same as every man’s because both were created in the image of God Just as God had a plan and purpose for Adam, so He also had a plan for Eve, even after the Fall, and used her for His glory.

 Rahab was one of those unexpected characters in the Bible.
 Even though she made her living as a sex worker, she was selected for high honour in the Faith Hall of Fame in Hebrews 11.
 The Jews finally entered the Promised Land of Canaan after wandering for 40 years in the desert.
 Joshua sent two spies to check on Jericho and to see if they could capture the city.
 Rahab ran an inn built on the Jericho city wall where she hid the spies on her rooftop.
 When the king of Jericho learned, the men had been to Rahab’s house, he sent orders for her to turn them over.
 She lied to the king’s soldiers concerning the whereabouts of the spies and sent them off in the opposite direction.